microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

 4. Provide the following information to configure your new workspace:

-   - **Subscription**: Select the Azure subscription that you want to use
+   - **Subscription**: Select the Azure subscription that you want to use.

    - **Resource group**: Use an existing resource group in your subscription or enter a name to create a new resource group.
 A resource group holds related resources for an Azure solution.
 In this example, we use **mcwailab**.